March 18-24, 2025

 Highlights

-DOUGLAS STREET AND OAK STREET INTERSECTION TO CLOSE
+DOUGLAS STREET AND OAK STREET INTERSECTION TEMPORARILY CLOSED

 The intersection of Douglas Street and Oak Street is temporarily closed as part of the Fletcher Hall expansion project.